All metabolic processes or chemical reactions within cells

 as much as it is understanding the concept of ΔG.

 ΔG being the energy available to do work, right.

 It's either positive or negative.

-If we have a system in which the products are at lower energy
+If we have a system in which the products are at higher energy

 than reactants, for example photosynthesis,